cloudmesh-community/hid-sp18-602/project-report/report.md

 ![aws_stat](images/awsStat.PNG){#fig:aws_stat}
 ```
-Deploying the application is made easy with the use of Docker and
-Kubernetes.
-The Makefile and Docker file included installs all the
-necessary dependencies to creating pods, services, and deployments.
-This
-takes at least turnaround time of one minute on average to generate the external IP address.
-The runtime
+The applciation is deployed using kubernetes on google cloud platform and AWS platform.
+The benchmark analysis is based on the comparision of throughput which is time taken for the to label images by the backed service and display to the user.
+The x-axis of the first 2 graphs is the timestamp difference and on y-axis the number of buisness from which images are retrieved for the given category.
+Apart from that, when the applciation is deployed on average it takes at least of 55 seconds to generate the external IP address.
+The graph showing usage of the resources is captured from kuberenets dashboard.
+The benchmark for this project
-analysis of the application, depends on the dataset volume for the given
+extensively depends on Cloud Vision API as the batch processing for the images
-input, as a result, it takes throughput of for the label-detection and
+is limited and this can effect the throughput for the label-detection and
 showcasing the results on the browser.
-The benchmark for this project
-extensively depends on Cloud Vision API as the bath processing for the images
-is limited.
-The application is deployed on two major cloud platforms Google Cloud and AWS.
-The throughput is calculated using the timestamp log.
-The below comparison graphs is generated based on logs, kuberenets dashboard.

 ## Conclusion